 See how well you suit this job in Career Planner.

-They interpret geophysical, geochemical and geological data to develop models of the subsurface of the earth, with the aim of discovering commercially viable and exploitable reserves of natural resources, such as oil and gas.
+Geoscientists are often involved in interpreting geophysical, geochemical and geological data to develop models of the subsurface of the earth, with the aim of discovering commercially viable and exploitable reserves of natural resources, such as oil, gas, minerals and water.

-Geoscientists provide the foundation for the exploration and production of natural resources.
-They are also involved in the production of reserves and may provide specialist advice for engineering projects.
+They provide the foundation for the exploration and production of natural resources, are involved in the production of reserves and may provide specialist advice for engineering projects.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.